enepomnyaschih/jwidget/0.8/guides/ensample1/README.md

     // ... template

 This code is equivalent to the first one.
 There is 4 times more code, but it became more readable.
-Each specific element is rendered via its own method `render<ChildId>`, where `<ChildId>` is its "jwid" written in capitalized CamelCase.
+Each specific element is rendered via its own method.
 You can use one way or another.
 I prefer second way because it is more flexible: you can override any element rendering in an inherited component class.
 Let's stick to this way in future samples.